On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Methodology

 We define an attribute combination as a nonempty set of labeled non-demographic attributes.
 Throughout this work, the terms \emph{labeled (non-demographic) attributes} and \emph{assignments} are used interchangeably.
 We use the MAAD-Face database \cite{terhorstMAADFaceMassivelyAnnotated2021} as a reference for available non-demographic attributes.
 It comprises 3.3M images of over 9k distinct individuals, with each image being annotated with \num{7} demographic and \num{40} non-demographic attributes (related to, e.g., hair or accessories).
 Accordingly, the accommodating ternary labels are taken from MAAD-Face as well.
 However, for the combinations, we limit the space of available labels to only positive (\num{1}) and negative (\num{-1}), omitting unclear (\num{0}) labels to increase expressiveness.
 Positive labels indicate that the given attribute must be present in the corresponding faces.
 Conversely, negative labels indicate the specific absence of a given attribute.

 Forming fair attribute combinations requires measuring combinations' iGARBE scores.
-To this end, we use a custom created database of comparisons of annotated image templates.
-The annotated templates are provided by MAAD-Face's annotated version of VGGFace2 \cite{caoVGGFace2DatasetRecognising2018a}.
-More relevant details are provided in \cref{subsec:databases}.
-The comparison database is then filtered for pairs of image templates of same-gender subjects whose annotations conform with the requirements set by the assignment combination in question. \cref{subsubsec:filtering} describes this process in-depth.
+To this end, we use a custom database of comparisons of annotated image templates.
+The annotated templates are provided by MAAD-Face's annotated version of VGGFace2 \cite{caoVGGFace2DatasetRecognising2018a}, relevant details are provided in \cref{subsec:databases}.
+The comparison database is then filtered for pairs of same-gender templates whose annotations conform to the requirements set by the assignment combination in question, as described in section \cref{subsubsec:filtering}.
 In consideration of the focus of this work, the resulting subset is then further decomposed into male and female subgroups, respectively.
 To eliminate the chance of sample-size disparities negatively impacting further analyses, the subgroups' sets are further sampled (see \cref{subsubsec:sampling} for more details).
 Throughout this paper, we refer to the process of filtering and sampling given an assignment combination as ``equalizing'' or ``equalization'', describing the forced sharing of an attribute subset across genders.
 We compute the iGARBE scores over those samples to measure the effect of the attribute combinations in question, linking the results directly to the combination.
 Accordingly, we call an attribute combination \emph{fair} if its iGARBE score approaches \num{1} sufficiently closely at a fixed FMR.
 Similarly, we call it \emph{fairness-increasing} if its iGARBE score increases relative to a provided baseline at a fixed FMR.

 Given these concepts, the question remains how combinations that are at least fairness-increasing and ideally fair can be determined.
 It might seem trivial to combine those labeled attributes, which are each fairness-increasing or even fair by themselves.
 However, this assumes that the provided attributes are statistically independent.
 To investigate this assumption, we compute the Pearson correlation between all pairs of attributes.
 A relevant excerpt of the results is shown in \cref{fig:correlation-analysis-top-15}.